JacobGit/bernstrap/README.md

 1. Download the zip file of Bernstrap and uncompress;
 2. Instead of hooking your page up to the minified js file, use the unminified version (dist/js/bootstrap.js)

-This was a fun 10min side-project thought up by myself and a coworker, in support of Senator Bernie Sanders' bid for President.
+This was a silly 10min idea thought up by myself and a coworker, in support of Senator Bernie Sanders' bid for President.